halftrainedharry/AdvSearch/core/components/advsearch/docs/QueryHooks_Documentation.md

 To allow the user to change the sort of results displayed, use the 'sortby' declaration.

-Simply add: 'sortby ' => $sort as array element of $qhDeclation.
-Where $sort contains the tag name which hold the csv list of fields to use for the sort.
+Simply add `'sortby ' => $sort` as an array element of `$qhDeclaration`.
+Where $sort contains the request parameter name which holds the comma-separated list of fields to use for the sort.

 ### Example 5 – Filter5 - sortedby